syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Math-Trigonometry.md

-The `EUROCONVERT` function converts a currency between the euro and member currencies or among member currencies using euro as the base currency, based on fixed EU (European Union) exchange rates.
+The `EUROCONVERT` function converts a currency between the Euro and member currencies or among member currencies using Euro as the base currency, based on fixed EU (European Union) exchange rates.